um1ka/u4_lab_nostaldja/README.md

 The goal of this app is to have a full-CRUD application with a functioning Admin panel

+In your SQL file, create a Database called "Nostaldja", with a user of "NostaldjaUser", and make sure to grant them all permissions

 ## Requirements

  You'll need to create a new psql database for your app.